Spec Martin Stadium: Renovations

 As part of Stetson's re-entry into college football, Spec Martin Stadium underwent significant renovations, including a new press box, handicapped and premium seating areas, and new locker room facilities.

 Notable events

 On February 2, 1985, the stadium hosted a USFL exhibition game pitting the newly-relocated Orlando Renegades against the defending (and eventual) champion Baltimore Stars.
 About 3,000 fans showed up to watch the Renegades win, 16-10.

 Spec Martin was a filming location for the 1998 film The Waterboy starring Adam Sandler.
-In the movie, the stadium depicted the home field of the fictional South Central Louisiana State Mud Dogs.
+In the film, the stadium depicted the home field of the fictional South Central Louisiana State Mud Dogs.

 The stadium hosted a qualifying match between Canada and Jamaica for the 2017 Rugby League World Cup on December 8, 2015.
 The match ended in an 18–18 draw; neither team qualified for the World Cup, as they both lost qualifying matches to the USA.